Perfect roast chicken dinner

-Preheat the oven to 200C/400F/Gas 6.
+Preheat the oven to 200C/180C Fan/Gas 6.

 Rub half of the oil over the chicken and sprinkle with plenty of salt, set aside.
 Heat the remaining tablespoon of oil in a roomy casserole dish and lightly brown the chopped chicken wings and giblets over a medium heat.
 Place the prepared chicken on top, sitting it between the wings and giblets.
 Add pepper and the vermouth.
 Roast for ten minutes.

-Decrease the oven temperature to 180/350F/Gas 4 and cook the chicken for a further 45 minutes to an hour and 20 minutes, depending on the weight of the chicken.
+Decrease the oven temperature to 180/160C Fan/Gas 4 and cook the chicken for a further 45 minutes to an hour and 20 minutes, depending on the weight of the chicken.
 Check the chicken is cooked by inserting a skewer into the thickest part of the meat – if the juices run clear, the bird is cooked.

 Carve the chicken onto a warmed serving dish, surround with the potatoes and sausage and bacon rolls.
-Serve the gravy juices and bread sauce at the table, in sauceboats or small jugs.
+Serve the gravy and bread sauce at the table, in sauceboats or small jugs.